chandlerwall/Wiselo/Notes/Draft Plan.md

 - [ ] Review and remove FIXME comments
 - [ ] Update documentation, including code comments regarding extensibility
 - [ ] Include comments regarding persistence and real-time updates to table status
+- [ ] Create repo README with high level tour of the project; include a section with Xcode pitfalls

 ##### Next, Next Steps
 - [x] Connect `TextField` with party size to reducer